 This is a great sacrifice!
-Not because it’s feasible in a business context (it isn’t), but because it is focused and makes its consequences clear.
-It’s a conversation starter to get to a set of choices and sacrifices that does work.
+Not because it’s feasible in a business context (it isn’t) but because it is focused and makes its consequences clear.
+It’s a conversation starter to get to a set of choices and sacrifices that work.

 Our strategy will end up with a set of choices.
-We will dedicate 2 sprints to fixing major bugs.
+We will dedicate two sprints to fixing major bugs.
 We’ll adopt TDD and a bug-first approach.
-We’ll keep Fridays for roadmap work as a minimal means of progress.
-Plenty of options.
+We’ll keep Fridays for roadmap work as a minimal means of progress—plenty of options.

 But it will also contain explicit sacrifices.
 We’ll push the roadmap back by a month.
 We’ll cancel the redesign of the Customer Space.
 We will hire a Test Engineer instead of growing the dev capacity in Q2.

 Those are some tough decisions.
-When we state them explicitly and agree on them, we leave no room to weasel out.
+We leave no room to weasel out when we state decisions explicitly and agree on them.
 We’ll need to renegotiate the entire strategy if we want to deviate.
 That’s a powerful check.

 Coming up with strategies feels great.
-We see where we are and we fantasise about where we could be.
+We see where we are and fantasize about where we could be.
 We’re full of good intentions when we vow to improve.
-It’s like a new year’s resolution on an organisational level.
+It’s like a new year’s resolution on an organizational level.

 Sacrifices make sure we keep our feet on the ground.